Q. Why am I getting inconsistent price quotes all over the place?

 Q. We're remodeling...Which should be finished first...The Painting or the Hardwood Floor Refinishing?

 A. The floor sanding and refinishing should be completed before painting; however some painters are going to tell you the opposite.
 Some of my customers tell me the painter is worried about getting paint on the new floor.
 If this is the case, the painter your hiring doesn't sound professional!
 Once a painter knows you're going to be refinishing hardwood floors, he's got the green light to go as fast as he can to maximize profit.
 He knows it doesn't matter if paint splatter gets on the floor because it will be removed by the floor sanding.
-If your looking for a painter, we work with professionals in our circle of contractors and are happy to refer.
+If your painter says he has to paint before the floors are refinished because he or she's worried about getting paint on the floor...Get a New Painter.
+If your looking for a professional painter, we work with them in our circle of contractors and are happy to refer them.

 Q. Will I need paint touch up after the hardwood floor refinishing?

-A. Probably yes, but not always.
+A. Probably.
 When we sand the edges (perimeter of the room) the machine rubs up against the base molding.
 It's the only way we can get right up to it.
 The machine is stainless steel and leaves a mark on the paint.
 Also, when we are staining, we first use a brush and very carefully cut in.
 But when the excess stain is removed with rags, they become soiled and also rub up against the painted molding leaving a residue of stain behind.
 It can't be avoided and is why we recommend doing the floors prior to painting.
 In situations where the moldings are stained and finished there is no problem.
-Finger, hand prints on walls is also an occurrence that is unavoidable.
-We are not responsible for paint ouch ups.
+Finger, hand prints and scuffs from the hoses and cables on walls is also an occurrence that is unavoidable.
+We are not responsible for paint touch ups.

 Q. Will I need to remove the base and shoe molding before refinishing floors?